-- 1.a distraction from other thoughts or life issues; - 2.a sense of belonging to a cultural conversation; - 3.an opportunity to get "control" over something in this otherwise uncertain, tender human life; - 4. the illusion of keeping ourselves "under control", and; 5. a sense of familiarity wherein, like the veritable mouse, even though we are often confounded, the walls of the maze are familiar.
-Some of us are hopeful for a way out of the maze even while we hit our noses up against the walls of the maze's making.
+- 1.a distraction from other thoughts or life issues; - 2.a sense of belonging to a cultural conversation; - 3.an opportunity to get "control" over something in - this otherwise uncertain, tender human life; - 4. the illusion of keeping ourselves "under control", and; - 5. a sense of familiarity wherein, like the veritable - mouse, even though we are often confounded, the walls of the maze are familiar.
+Some of us hope to find a way out of the maze, even while we hit our noses up against the walls of diet-mentality maze.